-- The Member's conduct was serious and persistent dishonesty and deceit at the expense of her employer funded Benefit Plan; - As the Facility is a publicly funded institution the Member's deceit and dishonesty was at the expense of the public purse; - The Member's conduct was entirely for her personal benefit; - The Member's conduct involved \$19,970.00 in false claims over a period of six years; - This was not a simple lapse in judgement as it went on long enough for the Member to reconsider her actions and take accountability; and - The Member took advantage of the trust put in her by the Facility and the Benefit Plan and she abused the privilege of having a benefit plan.
+- The Member's conduct in submitting false claims to the Facility's Benefit Plan was serious, persistent, dishonest and deceitful.
+As the Facility is a publicly funded institution the Member's deceit and dishonesty was at the expense of the public; - The Member's conduct was done for her own personal benefit; - The Member's conduct of misappropriation of funds involved \$12,920.00 that was accrued by making false claims to the Facility's Benefit Plan over a number of years; - The Member knowingly took part in submitting the false claims to the Facility's Benefit Plan and took no accountability for her actions; and - The Member took advantage of the Facility and the Benefit Plan by submitting false claims and abusing the privilege of a Benefit Plan that many others do not have.